Ramanathan20032/JavaScript/README.md

 #### Parsing :
 - During Parsing, the code is broken into Tokens.
 - Then, "Syntax parser" convert the whole code into "Abstract Syntax Tree (AST)".

+#### compilation :
+- Interpreter - Start Executing the code line by line.
+- compiler - The code is compiled even before the Execution of code.
+The Job of compiler is to optimize the code as much, it can on the run time and also convert into byte code.